 St. Patrick's Hall, in Victoria-square, has been lately finished.
 It stands alone, and contains one of the finest halls in America, extending the entire length and breadth of the building on the upper floor, 134 feet by 94 feet, and 46 feet high.
-The lower storeys are devoted to library, committee rooms. a billiard hall, and stores.
+The lower stories are devoted to library, committee rooms, and stores.
 It is built of Montreal limestone, the style of architecture being an adaptation of the Norman.
+Nearly opposite this hall stands the St. James' Hotel, a fine house kept by Messrs.
+Hogan & Co., the proprietors of the St. Lawrence Hall.
 The Albert Buildings, in Victoria-square, and the Dominion Block, in McGill-street, are quite lately erected, in the best style possible for wholesale stores and offices, and are most imposing buildings, quite surpassing anything previously attempted in the Dominion.
 Opposite to the Dominion Buildings is situated the Albion Hotel, well known amongst travellers, and kept by Messrs.
-Decker & Co.
+Decker, Stearns & Murray.